rhammy/ham_os/README.md

 ## Chapter 4: Testing

 We need to create a custom test framework because the default test framework depends on the standard library of rust which we are not using.
+QEMU has a port address you can write to that will exit out of the OS instance.
+I implemented this call in the custom test framework once all the tests are done.

+TIL:

+- There's a serial port crate, and you can write to serial port objects unsafely.
+- There's a flag you can pass the bootimage crate that allows QEMU to pipe serial writes to stdout.
+- Rust lets you set a variable equal to an initialization block of code (just dont put a semicolon on the return value).
+Thought that was kinda cool.
+Can't do that in C++.

 ## Sources